ayako0/docs/docs/localized-sentiment-analysis.md

 slug: localized-branding

 ---
-Personal to local scale technical design list consisting of research and code relating to branding environments.
+Personal to local scale technical design list consisting of research and source code relating to branding environments.

 <br>